Random the Book

 • When facing creative blocks or design challenges, do you recognise randomness as a potential tool for generating raw material that your expertise can shape, rather than seeing it as a way to abandon control?

-• In evaluating creative outputs, do you judge based on process (was it planned?) or outcome (does it work?), understanding that effective results can emerge from random starting points shaped by skilled judgment?
+• In evaluating creative outputs, across your life – from art to sports to work – do you judge based on process (was that planned?) or outcome (did that work?), understanding that effective results can emerge from random starting points shaped by skilled judgment?

 Organisational Applications

 Randomness within creative frameworks: John Cage and Gerhard Richter use random processes within larger creative frameworks – Cage might use I Ching to determine elements, but aesthetic judgment guides realisation; Richter randomly selects colours, but the painter’s eye determines how they interact.
 They’re not abandoning control; they’re using randomness as a tool.
-Apply to innovation: generate random combinations, apply expertise to identify what works.
-Let chance provide raw material, use skill to select and develop.
+How can your organisation apply this to innovation, where can you generate random combinations, and apply expertise to identify what works.
+Let chance provide raw material, and use skill to select and develop it.
 Treat randomness as one tool among many, not a replacement for judgment.

-Reveal hidden patterns through repeated randomness: When working with randomly generated starting points over time, you notice which results you gravitate toward developing.
-This reveals your actual aesthetic preferences versus stated ones.
-Apply to product development, strategy formation, and hiring: use multiple random inputs, track which ones you select for development, and analyse what common characteristics reveal about unstated priorities.
+Reveal hidden patterns through repeated randomness: When working with randomly generated starting points over time, you’ll notice which results you gravitate toward developing.
+This reveals your actual aesthetic preferences versus your stated ones.
+Apply to product development, strategy formation, and hiring: use multiple random inputs, track which ones you select for development, and analyse what common characteristics reveal about your unstated priorities.
 Random inputs function as a preference discovery mechanism, exposing what you actually value versus what you claim to value.
+Can you use this at work, can you use it to uncover the preferences of others?

 Generate many options, select the best: A valid creative strategy is generating many random combinations, then applying judgment to select the most compelling.
-Sunset isn’t trying to be beautiful, but we find it beautiful nonetheless – aesthetic judgment doesn’t depend on beauty being intentionally created.
+A sunset isn’t trying to be beautiful, but we find it beautiful nonetheless – aesthetic judgment doesn’t depend on beauty being intentionally created.
 Build systems producing high volumes of random combinations cheaply, then apply rigorous selection criteria.
-Works for naming products, designing interfaces, and exploring strategies.
+This method works for naming products, designing interfaces, and exploring strategies.
 The origin doesn’t matter if the outcome works.
-Focus evaluation on results, not process.
+Focus your evaluation skills on the results, not the process.

 Further Reading